 Joan Jett may not care too much about her bad reputation, but for B2B CMOs, it’s a totally different story.
 Marketing executives know the incredible business value of a strong brand and, like this show’s guest Rebecca Biestman of Reputation says, “Brand building and reputation building takes years and a lot of tiny acts.”

 In this week’s show, Rebecca joins Drew to discuss Reputation’s recent brand refresh.
 The reputation management brand has not only shed its “.com,” it’s also established its new purpose-packed tagline and completely rebuilt its website.
+The importance of graphically engaging audience has been considered.
 Tune in to hear some key learnings, like how Reputation built a brand and a demand gen engine simultaneously, why branding work is an integral part of corporate strategy, and how Reputation’s prescriptive scoring system can help brands thrive.

 What You’ll Learn in This Episode